syseleven/grav-docs-syseleven-stack/pages/03.Tutorials/17.l3-high-availability/docs.en.md

 ubuntu@observer:~$
 ```

-We can now sucessfully reach virtual ip address.
-It has MAC address 00:00:5e:00:01:01, which, according to RFC, is
+We can now sucessfully reach the virtual ip address.
+It has the MAC address 00:00:5e:00:01:01, which, according to RFC, is
-virtual mac address assigned to VRRP virtual router 1 (configuration option virtual_router_id)
+the virtual mac address assigned to VRRP virtual router 1 (configuration option virtual_router_id)

 Let's now bring down keepalived process on `ha_first` and check if virtual IP address will now be served by `ha_second`: